CONDITIONS OF ENTRY

 - Applicants must meet all eligibility criteria

 - You may make a submission as an individual or on behalf of a team.
-You may also nominate others
+You may also nominate other individuals or teams

-- Initiative or activity may be entered in one Award Category only
+- The initiative or activity may be entered in one Award Category only (although an Emerging Leader nominee may also be part of a team nomination)

 - Short description of the initiative or project must not exceed 150 words

-- 2 brief (max.
+- Two brief (max.
 200 words) testimonials from direct reports, peers or senior staff should be included with the submission

 - Activity/Initiative will need to be endorsed by the organisation’s CAUDIT Member Representative